supabase/pg_graphql/docs/configuration.md

 }
 ```

+!!! note

+    `resolve_base_type` should be enabled on the schema where the domain type is used, not where it is defined.
+In the above example, it should be enabled on the schema of the `users` table, not the schema of the `pos_int` domain type.

 Note that a `not null` constraint on the domain type doesn't make the GraphQL type non-null.
 For example:

 ```sql